 - 5.7.5 All international admissions functions must comply with the latest requirements of the Home Office for Tier 4 students.
-These requirements relate to a number of key admissions areas: - 5.7.5.1 minimum levels of English language ability and could result in a different option for an international applicant when compared with a UK/EU/Island applicant.
+These requirements relate to a number of key admissions areas: - 5.7.5.1 minimum levels of English language ability - 5.7.5.2 rulings around academic progression and transfers between programmes and could result in a different option for an international applicant when compared with a UK/EU/Island applicant.